Esterni/pyracing/docs/methods.md

 ### active_op_counts()
-Returns a list of 'Open Practice' sessions that are currently active.
+Returns a list of [OpenPractice objects](datapoints.md#openpractice) sessions that are currently active.
 By default only sessions with registered drivers are included.
 Use include_empty flag to see all sessions.

 | Args/Kwargs       | Description                                       |
 | :---------------- | :------------------------------------------------ |